Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

 abilities, healers should supplement the plan with these abilities for comfort.

-Also note that the tank invuln/mitigation sequence is determined by the tank *jobs*, and not their *roles*.
-Keep that in mind if your tank composition does not follow the standard order (MT: WAR > DRK > GNB > PLD :ST).
+Note that there is *one exception* to the tank invuln/mitigation sequence, which is where you have a PLD MT and a GNB ST.

 ---